Postman-Student-Program/postman-student-hacktoberfest21/README.md

 ## Prizes
-$250 amazon gift card to a repo that meets the challenge requirements (chosen by raffle).
+One repo that meets the challenge requirements will be chosen by raffle to win a $250 amazon gift card.
 This money can be split among contributors.

 If you finish the challenge, you will have:
 - a portfolio piece